Updated: October 7, 2021 4:27:17 pm

-Share/Stock Highlights: The benchmark equity indices on the BSE and National Stock Exchange (NSE) reversed their morning gains and ended nearly 1 per cent lower on Wednesday amid a last-hour cross-sector selloff.
+The benchmark equity indices on the BSE and National Stock Exchange ended over 0.75 per cent higher on Thursday taking cues from their global peers and a drop in energy prices.